e34s/skeleton2/README.md

 $ ./mvnw clean test site
 ```

 The report will be generated to `target/site/allure-maven-plugin` folder.
-To open the report you can use the following command:
+To open the report use the following command:

 ```bash
 $ ./mvnw io.qameta.allure:allure-maven:serve